MicrosoftDocs/azure-databases-docs/articles/postgresql/migrate/migration-service/concepts-user-roles-migration-service.md

 ms.topic: conceptual
 ---

-# Permissions in migration scenarios in the migration service
+# Permissions in migration scenarios for the migration service

 [!INCLUDE [applies-to-postgresql-flexible-server](~/reusable-content/ce-skilling/azure/includes/postgresql/includes/applies-to-postgresql-flexible-server.md)]

+The migration service feature in Azure Database for PostgreSQL automatically provides the following built-in capabilities for Azure Database for PostgreSQL - Single Server as the source and data migration:

+- Migrate user roles on your source server to the target server.
+- Migrate ownership of all the database objects on your source server to the target server.
+- Migrate permissions of database objects like `GRANT` and `REVOKE` from your source server to the target server.

 > [!IMPORTANT]
 > You can migrate users, roles, ownerships, and permissions only when the source is an instance of Azure Database for PostgreSQL - Single Server.
 Currently, this feature is not available for PostgreSQL version 16 servers.

-The migration service automatically provides the following built-in capabilities for Azure Database for PostgreSQL - Single Server as the source and data migration:

-- Migrating user roles on your source server to the target server.
-- Migrating ownership of all the database objects on your source server to the target server.
-- Migrating permissions of database objects like `GRANT` and `REVOKE` from your source server to the target server.

 ## Permissions differences between a single server and a flexible server

-This section explores the differences in permissions granted to the azure_pg_admin role in Azure Database for PostgreSQL - Single Server and Azure Database for PostgreSQL - Flexible Server environments.
+This section describes the differences in permissions granted to the azure_pg_admin role in Azure Database for PostgreSQL - Single Server and Azure Database for PostgreSQL - Flexible Server environments.

 ### pg_catalog schema permissions